 Do you have a favorite recipe that uses smoked paprika?

 I’d love to hear about it in the comments!

 Baked Smoky Parmesan Corn

-- When corn has cooked, peel down and disgard husks.
+When corn has cooked, peel down and discard husks.
 Rub each ear of corn with 1 tablespoon of mixed butter.
 Sprinkle with paprika, parmesan, and parsley on top.
 Serve immediately.